oweitman/ioBroker.rssfeed/README.md

 ## vis and widgets

+The RSS feed widgets are included for both VIS 1 and VIS 2.
+VIS 1 uses the classic widget set from `widgets/rssfeed`; VIS 2 loads the module-federation bundle from `widgets/vis2rssfeed`.

+The VIS 2 sources are located in `src-widgets`.
+Use `npm run build-vis2widgets` to rebuild only the VIS 2 bundle, or `npm run build-widgets` to rebuild both widget generations.

 The following widgets actually exists

 - [`RSS Feed widget 2`](#rss-feed-widget-2) - to show a single feed